“This is our faith. This is the faith of the Church.

 All of the other beliefs and practices of the Catholic Church are rooted in this message and serve as a means to free us from our failings and to unite us with Jesus Christ.

-That is our faith.
+This is our faith.

-Learning about the Faith
+Experience the Faith

 The Parish of St. Ann offers a variety of programs, experiences, and opportunities for learning about our faith, for anyone from kindergarten age up to adult.
-If you’d like to see what programs are available, click here.
+If you’d like to see what programs are available, click below.

 A sacrament is a rite that is performed to convey God’s saving grace to the recipient, through the power of the Holy Spirit.
 The sacraments were instituted by Jesus during His life and entrusted to His Church.

 The Mass is the central liturgical act of worship of the Roman Catholic Church, which culminates in celebration of the sacrament of the Eucharist.
 It is considered as “the source and summit of the Christian life.”
-To learn more, click here.
+To learn more, click below.

 In the Catholic Church, the saints are ordinary people like you and me who made it to heaven.
 They’ve done nothing that you and I cannot do, if we persevere in following Jesus Christ and living our lives according to His teaching.